derekstavis/react-vanilla-form/src/index.md

 To capture error messages for an `input`, use a sibling `label` component pointing to the `label` using `htmlFor` and define the `role` as `alert`.
+When using a custom input, error messages will be passed through via `error` prop.
+For customizing error properties, see more on next sections.

 ```jsx
 const FormState = require('./FormState.js');